 The Centers for Disease Control (CDC) have also published Biosafety in Microbiological and Biomedical Laboratories 5th Edition, in conjunction with NIH, for working with all potential biohazards in the lab.
 Laboratories must follow the guidelines as described, and are encouraged to call the EHS Department for guidance and assistance.

-The Laboratory Biosafety Training is required for individuals working in labs with biohazards.
-The Biosafety Training Certification must be completed after the course.
-In addition, those working with human blood, cells, or tissue are required to complete the Bloodborne Pathogen Exposure Control Plan training.
+Laboratory Biosafety Training is required for individuals working in labs with biohazards.
+In addition, those working with human blood, cells, or tissue are required to complete Bloodborne Pathogen Exposure Control Plan training.
+These are available on the WFU Online Safety Training system.
+Contact the EHS Department to enroll.

 Individuals or laboratories planning on using recombinant DNA in research must first file an application with the Wake Forest University Institutional Biosafety Committee (IBC).
 The IBC establishes and maintains a control system for the use and management of biohazards within all campuses of the University.
 A copy of the approved application must be kept within the laboratory where research is performed.